Vidiprinter: BBC

 September 2024 saw the BBC's vidiprinter feature European league matches for the first time.
 The leagues covered are the German, Spanish, French and Italian leagues.
 The Welsh Premier League continues to be included but the Northern Irish Premiership is still not featured, despite its results being included in the classified check.

 Other sports

 Until the end of the 1980s, incoming rugby results would appear alongside football scores.
-However by the 1990s it became possible to produce a football-only version and rugby results were then no longer seen by viewers, although until 2003 rugby results were still occasionally included, usually around half a dozen times each season, possibly in error apart from maybe when the result from a significant game had not appeared: in the 1990s the rugby results were generally given immediately prior to the vidiprinter sequence.
+However by start of the 1990s it became possible to produce a football-only version and rugby results were then no longer seen by viewers, although until 2003 rugby results were still occasionally included, usually around half a dozen times each season, possibly in error apart from maybe when the result from a significant game had not appeared: in the 1990s the rugby results were generally given immediately prior to the vidiprinter sequence.
 The last time that any rugby information was seen on the BBC vidiprinter was in November 2003 although on 7 October 2006, Wales on Saturday did broadcast the version of the vidiprinter which included rugby scores and results.
 However, this was a one-off as the following week the vidiprinter seen on Wales on Saturday was the football-only version.